Orange pancakes are so delicious and I have enjoyed them for many years. Making orange juice dairy-free pancakes is so

-I joined five blogging friends and each of us used one of her recipes and changed it to make it more for our family’s tastes.
 Today I “switched up” one of Joanna’s recipes.
-I used her Best-Ever Fluffy Pancakes recipe and turned them into my favorite Orange Juice Pancakes.
+I used her Best-Ever Fluffy Pancakes recipe and turned them into my favorite Orange Juice Dairy-Free Pancakes.

 If you haven’t ever had Orange Juice Pancakes then you are in for a wonderful discovery.
 Orange Juice Pancakes, also known as OJPC’s, have a fluffy and tangy taste that is just amazing.

 I love the Magnolia Table cookbook and love Joanna’s challenge to use her recipes and yet make them our own.
 The minute I saw her fluffy pancakes recipe I knew exactly what I was going to do.
-I decided it was time to finally master the best Orange Juice Pancakes recipe.
+It was time to finally master the best Orange Juice Pancakes recipe.

 I used Joanna’s pancake recipe as a starting point and I made some changes to her recipe.
 I replaced the buttermilk and added orange juice, orange zest, and vanilla.
 The end result was fabulous and very tasty!

-The ingredients in my recipe are typically the ones that you have in your home, except perhaps the buttermilk.
+The ingredients in my recipe are typically the ones that you have in your home.
 I love having these items on hand so we can make a batch of OJPC’s on a Saturday morning (I have a recipe for lemon dill sauce that I make all of the time and it requires buttermilk.
-So it is often likely you will find buttermilk in my refrigerator.)
+So it is often likely you will find my “dairy-free buttermilk” made in our kitchen quite often.)

 What can I add to make my pancakes fluffy?

 It’s not really what you add to the pancakes, rather it’s how you mix them that makes them fluffy.
 Don’t over mix the batter because over-mixing can make your pancakes tough.
 Just stop mixing when the batter has small lumps.
 Also, let the batter rest which is why this recipe calls to set the batter aside for 20-30 minutes.
 You can also separate & beat the egg whites as this will make your pancakes fluffy & soufflé-like!

 Why do pancakes stick to the pan?